Adamskoullos/nuxt-pwa-offline-first/README.md

 ## Research Tasks

 - Setting up and configuring a Nuxt PWA project
-- Understanding how to interact with workbox and the patterns used integrate workbox and vuex
+- Understanding how to interact with workbox and the patterns used to integrate workbox and vuex

 ## Build Tasks